 Here I will show you how to fix over sanded wood:

-- Draw out the problem area: Before you start sanding with the problem area, you can highlight making with the pencil all over the surface.
-The marks will helpful for you to identify the uneven areas.
-First, the defects may not be visible to you, but when you start sending the pencil marks inside, the defects will stabilize, but the marks outside the spotted area will gradually disappear.
-The woodworkers use these techniques lots of years before and try to solve the problem.
+Before sanding with the problem area, you can highlight making with the pencil all over the surface.
+The marks will be helpful for you to identify the uneven areas.
+First, the defects may not be visible to you, but when you start sending the pencil marks inside, the defects will stabilize, but the marks outside the stippled area will gradually disappear.
+The woodworkers had used these techniques lots of years before and tried to solve the problem.

-- Start sanding: The sand block, which uses 100 grit sandpaper, is appropriate for this kind of sanding job.
-When we see the pencil mars completely disappear, then we must stop sanding.
-Don’t forget to sand in parallel to the grain; across the grain will permanently damage the wooden surface.
+The sand block, which uses 100 grit sandpaper, is appropriate for this sanding job.
+When we see the pencil mars disappear entirely, we must stop sanding.
+Don’t forget to sand parallel to the grain; across the grain will permanently damage the wooden surface.
 Sometimes you cannot fix it again.
-It would be best if you use moderate pressure, short and light stroke during sanding.
+It would be best if you use moderate pressure, short and light strokes during sanding.
 Keep the block as flat as possible to get even a flat surface.

-- Get it level: During the sanding process, lots of dust particles create.
+Lots of dust particles are created during the sanding process.
 Clean the surface area and make the environment safe.
-Use a soft cloth or air hose pipe fixed with the sander can remove the dust.
+Using a soft cloth or air hose pipe fixed with the sander can remove the dust.
 If you still see the pencil marks inside the defect surface, you can understand how far the damage extends and how deep the over sanded area is.
 You have to repeat the process until you get an even surface.

-- Veneer: Wood veneer is the special care of the wooden surface.
-It only shows a few centimeters deep and easy to sand.
-When we see the visible line on the wood side, it is a good sign of veneer.
+Wood veneer is the special care of the wooden surface.
+It only shows a few centimeters deep and is easy to sand.
+When we see the visible line on the wood side, it is a good veneer sign.
 If we see that the wood’s edge doesn’t have any open area, then the veneer is a good practice of working with that wooden surface.

-So, try to solve all the problems very carefully with your full concentration.
+So, try to solve all the problems carefully with your total concentration.
 After that, you can give your best effort to fix the over sanded wood by following this article.

 Sometimes you can feel that some surfaces or shapes are not possible for us to sand in parallel towards the grain.
-So, though we say that always sand with the grain, it’s quite tough for us to maintain the rules.
-Don’t be worry; when you do sanding against the grain, you have to know how you can fix the problem when this type of unavoidable condition arises.
+So, though we always sand with the grain, it’s pretty tough for us to maintain the rules.
+Don’t worry; when you rub against the grain, you have to know how to fix the problem when this unavoidable condition arises.

-- Take coarse sandpaper, then sand out deep cross-grain scratch marks over the surfaces.
-Try to remember which grit sandpaper you use before; try to take the same grit paper for getting a better result.
-Must do the sanding process by hand.
+- Must do the sanding process by hand.
+Take coarse sandpaper, then sand out deep cross-grain scratch marks over the surfaces.
+Try to remember which grit sandpaper you used before; try to take the same grit paper for getting a better result.

 - Take a small piece of sandpaper, fold it, and sand the area with the grain.
 Use your hand when sanding the inside corner of the cabinet.
-You can change the finger grit, and don’t forget to stop sanding as soon as the scratches invisible.
+You can change the finger grit, and don’t forget to stop grinding as soon as the scratches are invisible.

-From the very beginning, you will be very much careful about not sanding against the grain.
-The above topics will help you to fix the problem if you san in anti grain direction.
-Another thing I want to make you clear that if the scratches come from the belt sander, then remove it with the help of a belt sander.
+You will be very careful about not sanding against the grain from the very beginning.
+The above topics will help you fix the problem if you san in anti grain direction.
+Another thing I want to clarify is that if the scratches come from the belt sander, then remove it with the help of a belt sander.
 If you can, then use the orbital sander.